CodeReviewCommunity/CodeReviewCommunity.github.io/README.md

 ## To do

-* Add Google Analytics ID
-* Add shortcut icon file (the same as CR?)
+* HTML: Add shortcut icon file (the same as CR?)
-* Rework 404 with the other pages
+* HTML: Rework 404 with the other pages
+* CSS: Use minified `normalize.css`
+* CSS: Use minified stylesheets for production and extended stylesheets for developing
+* Misc: Add Google Analytics ID
-* Maintain the `humans.txt`: Add TEAM + HELPERS; Update used technologies after reworking pages
+* Misc: Maintain the `humans.txt`: Add TEAM + HELPERS; Update used technologies after reworking pages